2dongyeop/2dongyeop/README.md

     private void init() {
         System.out.println("Hi!
 I have consistency and habit of recording.");
         System.out.println("I'm interested in web development using Spring.");
-        System.out.print("I'm learning about lambda and stream in Java 8 grammar!");
+        System.out.print("I'm learning about Stream and Optional in Java 8");
     }

     @PreDestroy